hsaghir/hsaghir.github.io/src/content/posts/2015-11-23-job-no-experience-lessons-copywriters.md

 ---
 title: "How to get the job you want with no experience, lessons from top copywriters"
-description: "have been blogging about about the qualifications of advanced degree holders and how they should be approaching a job search.
-However, job rejection is commonplace and it can be a…"
+description: "I have been blogging about the qualifications of advanced degree holders and how they should be approaching a job search.
+However, job rejection is commonplace and it can be a very frustrating experience."
 date: "2015-11-23"
 draft: false
 tags: ["job"]